Last updated: November 05, 2024

 Cash out refinance

-A cash out refinance is another financial product that you can use to tap into the equity you have built up in your home.
+A cash out refinance is another financial product you can use to tap into the equity you have built up in your home.
 In simple terms, it involves refinancing your existing mortgage for a higher amount than its current balance and receiving the difference in cash.

-If current mortgage rates are lower than the rate on your existing loan, refinancing could allow you to obtain a lower interest rate.
-This could potentially lower your monthly mortgage payments, but the additional amount of cash you borrow from your equity will also be a contributing factor to what your payments look like.
-Keep in mind that if you take out a cash out refinance with an interest rate that is higher than the one on your current mortgage, this will lead to an increase in your monthly payments.
+If current mortgage rates are lower than the rate on your existing loan, refinancing could potentially lower your monthly mortgage payments.
+However, the additional amount of cash you borrow from your equity will also be a contributing factor to what your payments look like.

 Personal loan